kapils-repos/architecture-center/reference-architecture/summer-2018-7.0/products/commercial/entry/talend-data-integration/di-deployment-strategy.md

 - Only Nexus Releases and Snapshots repositories are accessible to TEST and PRE-PROD environments.
 - Only Releases repository is accessible from PROD environment.
 - Nexus access can be controlled by user privileges and firewall/proxy.
-- Continous Integration can be setup if going with Advanced setup
+- Continous Integration can be setup if going with Advanced setup.

 <!-- links -->
 [vd-DI-7.0-prod-Simple]: ./../../../../resources/visio/di-architecture/data-integration-deployment-architecture-7.0.vsdx